 What does Local Government Victoria do in emergency management?

-The Local Government Victoria (LGV) Resilience and Capability Team works across municipal, regional and state tiers to support councils to meet their legislative and community emergency management responsibilities and delivers projects and initiatives that build the capability, capacity and resilience of local governments before, during and after emergencies.
+The Local Government Victoria (LGV) Emergencies Team works across municipal, regional and state tiers to support councils to meet their legislative and community emergency management responsibilities and delivers projects and initiatives that build the capability, capacity and resilience of local governments before, during and after emergencies.

-Through three target areas the Resilience and Capability Team seeks to increase the capacity and resilience of local governments in emergency management.
+Through three target areas the Local Government Emergencies Team seeks to increase the capacity and resilience of local governments in emergency management.